rahul-kulkarni105/bookmarks/README.md

 ### General
 - [Learn X in Y minutes](https://learnxinyminutes.com/) - A very concise guide for all the main features of Y amounts of things out there.
 The name says it all.
 Non-English guides are probably the most helpful and unique thing about this website.
+- [Compare NPM lib Trends](https://npmtrends.com/) - As the name says, comparing multiple libs out there.
+Perhaps gives more idea which is more popular lib or where is the industry trend is going?
+If these things matter to you then this is a great comparison tool.